ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 Here is **Qiqi Hu (Chelsey, 胡齐齐)**.<br>

-I am currently a Master's student at Tsinghua University, working in the **Guangdong Provincial Key Laboratory of Thermal Management Engineering and Materials** at the Shenzhen International Graduate School.
-My research is supervised by [**Prof. Hongda Du**](https://www.sigs.tsinghua.edu.cn/dhd/list.htm).
+I am currently a Master's student at Tsinghua University, working in the Guangdong Provincial Key Laboratory of Thermal Management Engineering and Materials at the Shenzhen International Graduate School.
+My research is supervised by [Prof. Hongda Du](https://www.sigs.tsinghua.edu.cn/dhd/list.htm).

-Previously, I was a visiting research student at the **Southern University of Science and Technology**, advised by [**Prof. Feng Zheng**](https://faculty.sustech.edu.cn/?tagid=fengzheng&iscss=1&snapid=1&orderby=date&go=1&lang=en), where I worked on trustworthy diffusion models and content security in AIGC.
+Previously, I was a visiting research student at the Southern University of Science and Technology, advised by [Prof. Feng Zheng](https://faculty.sustech.edu.cn/?tagid=fengzheng&iscss=1&snapid=1&orderby=date&go=1&lang=en), where I worked on trustworthy diffusion models and content security in AIGC.

-I received my Bachelor's degree from the School of Computer Science and Technology at **Qingdao University**.
-As an undergraduate, I conducted research under [**Prof. Hanlin Zhang**](https://cst.qdu.edu.cn/info/1072/7423.htm).
+I received my Bachelor's degree from the School of Computer Science and Technology at Qingdao University.
+As an undergraduate, I conducted research under [Prof. Hanlin Zhang](https://cst.qdu.edu.cn/info/1072/7423.htm).
 In his group, I worked on privacy-preserving outsourcing computation and secure IoT systems.
-This experience provided me with hands-on research training and sparked my long-term interest in **cybersecurity and trustworthy AI**.
+This experience provided me with hands-on research training and sparked my long-term interest in cybersecurity and trustworthy AI.

 My research interests mainly include **thermal management of lithium-ion batteries, trustworthy AI**.